Voting by post at elections

 Anyone can apply for a postal vote, which allows voters much greater flexibility about when they complete their ballot paper.

-You can download the form from the Electoral Commission website, you can apply for a one-off postal vote or a continuous one.
+You can apply for a one-off postal vote or a continuous one.

 When you have completed the form please return to: